Minhajulcse/Team-Template/README.md

 ### Repository Structure

-The code is organized by topic in the `code/` directory:
+The code is organized by topic in the `code/` directory.

 ### Required Packages